 Whether your vehicle is leaking oil, brake fluid, or power steering fluid, essential automotive fluids can damage your driveway by leaving unsightly stains behind.
-If you want to clean these stains effectively, you’ll have the best luck if you catch them quickly and use the right products.
+If you want to clean oil from your driveway effectively, you’ll have the best luck if you catch them quickly and use the right products.
 Jonathan Gunther, co-founder of Brakes to Go, a mobile brake repair company in Texas, tells us how.

 How do I soak up oil and other automotive fluids?